Formats and related files

 Performance for this Appropriation will be assessed through the performance measures listed below.
 These measures need to be considered in the context of the Auditor-General's strategic intentions 2014/15 to 2017/18, and the Auditor-General's Annual Plan 2017/18.

-Assessment of Performance Final Budgeted
+Assessment of Performance | Final Budgeted Standard | Estimated Actual | Budget Standard |

-Quality standards are consistently met: stakeholders surveyed who confirm relevance of our work to users and reports independently reviewed that are assessed as high quality.
+Quality standards are consistently met: stakeholders surveyed who confirm relevance of our work to users and reports independently reviewed that are assessed as high quality. | At least 85% for stakeholders and 100% for reports | At least 85% for stakeholders and 100% for reports | At least 85% for stakeholders and 100% for reports |

-Process standards are consistently met: external review and internal quality assurance review confirm our performance audit process standards are consistently complied with and our policies and procedures for statutory auditor functions meet relevant standards.
+Process standards are consistently met: external review and internal quality assurance review confirm our performance audit process standards are consistently complied with and our policies and procedures for statutory auditor functions meet relevant standards. | Confirmation by external and internal review | Confirmation by external and internal review | Confirmation by external and internal review |

 What is Intended to be Achieved with each Category and How Performance will be Assessed